kleeenv/training/README.md

 4. Learning Objectives:

-* Learn how to read in GeoDataFrame into python and understand the core packages used in the data analysis/data science stack along with other aspects of data cleaning (e.g. population, GDP)
+* Learn how to read in GeoDataFrame into python and understand the core packages used in the data analysis/data science stack along with other aspects of data cleaning (e.g. population, GDP).

-* Learn how to read in Pandas DataFrame into python to plot the data we want to explore (e.g. CO2 intensity)
+* Learn how to read in Pandas DataFrame into python to plot the data we want to explore (e.g. CO2 intensity).

-* Learn how to spatial join the GeoDataFrame and Pandas DataFrame by using different methods(e.g. how='inner' or 'outer')
+* Learn how to spatial join the GeoDataFrame and Pandas DataFrame by using different methods(e.g. how='inner' or 'outer').

 * Learn data visualization using different color maps, color bars, and schemes.